 Frequently Asked Questions

-REFUNDS: Once we have begun the Eviction process by posting the Notice to Vacate, regardless of whether the tenant pays rent or leaves, there are NO REFUNDS.
+Once we have begun the Eviction process by posting the Notice to Vacate, regardless of whether the tenant pays rent or leaves, there are NO REFUNDS.

 Most judges will DISMISS an eviction case for nonpayment of rent if a landlord accepts rent from a tenant AFTER the eviction was filed.